 November 9, 1977 - Egyptian President Anwar Sadat announces that he is "ready to go to the Israeli parliament itself" to resolve the Mid East conflict.
 This is despite the fact that the two countries do not have diplomatic relations and are technically still at war.

-November 15, 1977 - Through the U.S., Israel formally extends to President Sadat an invitation to visit the country.
+November 15, 1977 - Through the U.S., Israel formally extends an invitation to Sadat to visit the country.

 December 5, 1977 - Egypt cuts diplomatic ties with Syria, Iraq, Libya, Algeria and South Yemen.